-BROOKSON LTD GENDER PAY GAP REPORT 2019 BROOKSON
+BROOKSON GROUP LTD GENDER PAY GAP REPORT 2021

+BROOKSON

+1. INTRODUCTION

-1. INTRODUCTION The Brookson ethos is that there is always a better way - and we wholeheartedly follow this ethos in all aspects of our business activities.
-We are committed to creating a diverse and inclusive organisation where all our capable people can succeed irrespective of their background or gender.
+The Brookson ethos is that there is always a better way - and we wholeheartedly follow this ethos in all aspects of our business activities.
+We are committed to creating a diverse and inclusinve organization where all our capable people can succeed irrespective of their background or gender.
 Our overall aim is to build teams at all levels which are fully representative of the local communities in which our offices are situated.

-Effective from 5th April 2017, the UK Government is requiring all employers with 250 or more employees in England, Scotland and Wales to publish their gender pay gap.
+Since 5th April 2017, the UK Government has made it a requirement that all employers with 250 or more employees in England, Scotland and Wales publish their gender pay gap.
 This requirement involves a representation of gender pay gap by three particular measures - hourly rate, pay quartiles and bonus pay level and proportion of women and men receiving it.

-It is worth being clear at this point that these gender pay gap measures are not a representation of equal pay - we are wholly committed to equal pay and we are confident that across our business women and men are paid equally for doing equivalent jobs.
+It is worth being clear at this point that these gender pay measures are not a representation of equal pay - we are wholly committed to equal pay and we are confident that across our business women and men are paid equally for doing equivalent jobs.